flynnh-github/Cube_AeroDeck_M6/README.md

 This repository provides correlations for the aerodynamic coefficients of a cube in Mach 6 flow.
 The correlations were developed from CFD data calculated using the transient, compressible flow solver Eilmer (https://gdtk.uqcloud.net/docs/eilmer/about/).

+## Citing This Work

+To be completed once published.

 ## Force and Moment Coefficients

 We model our aerodynamic forces $\mathbf{F}$ and moments $\mathbf{M}$ as force and moment coefficients in body fixed coordinates by